 10 October 2003 – After massive financial concessions by the government, GTL Resources decides to build a $700 million methanol plant on Murujuga (Burrup ‘Peninsula’).
 The project is later cancelled.

-19 March 2004 – The International Federation of Rock Art Organisations (IFRAO) announces that it will expand an independent study into the effects of the industrialisation of the Dampier Archipelage, especially the effects on the rock art of the area.
+19 March 2004 – The International Federation of Rock Art Organisations (IFRAO) announces that it will expand an independent study into the effects of the industrialisation of the Dampier Archipelago, especially the effects on rock art of the area.

 22 March 2004 – R. G. Bednarik, on behalf of the International Federation of Rock Art Organisations (IFRAO), submits the Dampier Rock Art Precinct for the National Heritage List.

 30 March 2004 – Woodside announces that the construction of a fifth LNG processing train, costing $1.6 billion, will probably proceed at the Dampier plant.
 A final decision will be made by the end of 2004.